-As a traditional, rural Tsonga women, who was born from royal ancestry of one of the well-known Tsonga lineages, she learned everything about Tsonga traditions, customs and values, while growing up.
-She lives in the remote rural village, Khaxane, in the Giyani district.
+As a traditional, rural Tsonga women born from royal ancestry of one of the well-known Tsonga lineages, she learned everything there is to know about Tsonga traditions, customs and values, while growing up.
+She lives in the remote rural village of Khaxane, in the Giyani district.

-Her cooperative of 10 women, Dzimo Agricultural Coop, est 2005, is producing Marula beer for the annual Marula ritual ceremony at the Muti wa Vatsonga Open Air Museum and the Mopani District Marula Festival.
+Her cooperative of 10 women, Dzimo Agricultural Coop, est 2005, also produce Marula beer for the annual Marula ritual ceremony at the Muti wa Vatsonga Open Air Museum and the Mopani district Marula Festival.
+The Marula tree and fruit is one of Africa’s botanical treasures.
 She has often been consulted by researchers regarding the traditions and culture of the Tsonga people.